front-commerce/developers.front-commerce.com/source/docs/reference/configurations.md

 To configure which login/password to use with the Basic Authentication, setup the file `.htpasswd` at the root of your project.

+#### `headers`

+The `headers` configuration in `config/httpAuth.js` exists to let the server know how to retrieve the client's IP (for logging and debugging purpose).
+This is because most node servers are behind proxies that pass the client's IP as a HTTP request header.

+Thus, if you are indeed behind a proxy, you must make sure that:
+1. The client's IP is passed within a header
+2. the `headers` array contains the header's key

+By default most proxies are setting either `x-real-ip` or `x-forwarded-for`.
+So that's a sane default.
+But if you have some issues retrieving the client's IP, please check that those headers are correctly configured within your proxy.

 ### `config/hardcodedSitemap.js`

 Allows to define static routes within your application that aren't already fetched dynamically from your backend.
 Each object should match the Sitemapable interface of `src/server/model/store/schema.gql`